On January 12, 2010, a devastating earthquake with a magnitude of 7.3 struck Haiti. More than 220,000 people were killed and over 300,000 injured.

 Focus on longer-term development: promoting sustainable and structural change

-We have moved to working in communities rather than camps, most displaced people having now moved on.
-We are looking for local organizations to partner us in Haiti, to create initiatives to strengthen citizen participation.
+We are working with local partners in Haiti to create initiatives to strengthen citizen participation, to influence government policies on agriculture, housing, and climate change, and to increase the dialogue between government leaders and their constituents.
 We are supporting employment creation through development of small enterprises and are building stronger and safer neighborhoods by supporting the construction of long-term sanitation services.
 We are also supporting small scale farmers.